 Periodically through the year, MMNP offers workshops, seminars and forays exclusively for graduates on a range of topics.
 Past continuing ed events have studied seaweed, fungi, bryophytes, bogs, the night sky, butterflies, the alpine zone, fish, remote camera photography, and many more.

-Graduates can participate in online forums for sharing natural history information and photos, asking questions, posting events, soliciting help, and connecting with fellow naturalists.
+Graduates can participate in a Google Group forums for sharing natural history information and photos, asking questions, posting events, soliciting help, and connecting with fellow naturalists.

 Graduates receive MMNP’s email newsletter, The Plethodon Log.